 Walnut Valley serves a student population of approximately 14,600.
 The District takes pride in the fact that it develops an awareness and appreciation for the cultural and ethnic diversity represented on every campus.
 Walnut Valley students experience a rigorous academic program.
 Every student’s progress is monitored and a variety of interventions are offered to learners needing additional assistance.
 Through personal attention and concerted school team efforts, students are able to meet their post-secondary goals.

 The District’s high academic ranking reflects its efforts to provide targeted instruction for students with special learning needs.
 Students are served by state and federal programs such as Special Education, Title I, and English Language Development.
 Instructional support centers such as the English Immersion Center (Mandarin and Korean) and the Reading Clinic provide intensive small group instruction.

 Walnut Valley students have numerous opportunities to enrich their educational experience through a variety of clubs, athletic teams, and student government.
 Walnut Valley recognizes the importance of the educating the whole child and therefore continues to offer fine arts and performing arts programs to elementary and secondary students.

 Walnut Valley is proud of its highly qualified staff.
 The District recognizes that professional excellence requires teachers to be lifelong learners who continually seek to improve their skills.
 This includes expanding one’s repertoire of instructional strategies and becoming educational researchers who use data to better meet the learning needs of every student.
 A number of Walnut Valley teachers are National Board of Professional Teaching Standards certified.
-In 2004, a middle school math teacher was named as California Teacher of the Year.
+Two exemplary middle school math teachers were named California Teachers of the Year in 2004 and 2007.

 Newly credentialed teachers receive support and training from an exemplary Beginning Teacher Support and Assessment (BTSA) program.
 This state approved program allows teachers to earn their Professional Clear Credential.